NHS admission over chronic pain treatment waiting times

 The Healthcare Improvement Scotland report initially cited NHS Forth Valley's mean waiting time for access to a psychologist as 36 weeks.

-However, Mr Boyle had letters proving he had waited two and a half years to see a specialist - and the health board's mean waiting time in the report was subsequently more than doubled, to 78 weeks.'No accountability'
+However, Mr Boyle had letters proving he had waited two and a half years to see a specialist - and the health board's mean waiting time in the report was subsequently more than doubled, to 78 weeks.

 Mr Boyle said: "If an untrained person like me can look at it for 20 minutes and rip holes right through it, the report isn't fit for purpose.
 It's on its third version already and it's a week old.